DISTILLED WATER: Is It Good For You To Drink?

 Although these are all valid reasons for drinking distilled water, none of them were enough to motivate me.
 After all, I live in the middle of nowhere, getting water from a 143-foot deep well drilled into limestone bedrock.
 There isn’t a factory of any kind within 100 miles of my house.
 What got me interested enough to install a distiller at my place and drink distilled has to do with the kind of minerals found in hard water, and the reports I read from people like Thomas Edison, Alexander Graham Bell and Dr. Charles Mayo, co-founder of the famous Mayo Clinic.

 The relief my wife is enjoying from her hand pain closely matches stories I hear from other people, too.
-The idea is that minerals in water are not easily processed by the body, so it hides those minerals away in the form of kidney stones, mineral build-up within joints and in the kind of arterial plaques that can cause heart disease.
+The idea is that minerals in water are not always processed by the body, so it hides those minerals away in the form of kidney stones, mineral build-up within joints and in the kind of arterial plaques that can cause heart disease.
 These mineral deposits can cause pain and lack of mobility.
 Things other than mineral deposits can certainly cause joint pain too, but in the case of my wife drinking distilled water, it has made all the difference for her.
 You can see the mineral deposits below that our distiller removes from our drinking water.

 These are the mineral deposits that our distiller removes from the drinking water at our place.
 Although these deposits are mostly calcium and magnesium, they’re in a form that the body can’t use.
 Kidney stones, joint deposits and arterial plaques (when combined with fats) can be formed from minerals like these.